An Overview of qdbp

 (* Periods are optional when invocation is surrounded by parentheses *)

-(* All values are immutable.
-However, you can make a copy of a prototype with
+(* Variables are all immutable.
+However, you can copy a prototype and change one or more of its methods *)

 Radius[3]